-Growing up AJ had a vague obsession with graham crackers.
+Growing up, my partner AJ had a mild obsession with graham crackers.
 Well, specifically graham cracker dipped in chocolate frosting.
 It was a snack that his mother seemed to encourage and I can only mentally picture a child AJ taking the brown crumbly cracker and scooping and smearing generous dollops of frosting from a betty crocker plastic tub as he stuffs it into his mouth with gusto.
 I know that I probably would have if I were a child, allowed to do such a thing.
 So when our eleventh anniversary came around this year, we had an unspoken agreement to not get each other presents this year.
 Instead I went into the kitchen to create something from his childhood, only better.
 The guilt free homemade unprocessed graham cracker.

 In truth we had pretty much ignored our anniversary this year.
 It fell in the middle of the week, things have been hectic in both our lives and the majority of the day was spent with my brother, sister and niece for personal reasons that I won’t go into right now.
 Sufficient to say, other than a quick “happy anniversary” we didn’t really celebrate it the way we have celebrated special dates in the past.